What you need to know about COVID boosters

 If you are under 65 and without any underlying health problems, the vaccines are really holding up well, says Angela Rasmussen, a virologist at the University of Saskatchewan.
 "You really don't need a booster — that is what the data indicates."

 While this is an entirely valid concern, the vaccines were never designed to stop all infections — only the most severe illness.
-One day, COVID-19 vaccine may be a three dose series, where everyone gets two priming doses and then a booster, "not because everybody's at risk, but because we have a lot of vaccines that are three dose regimens," says Rasmussen.
-"It may just be that you do need this third dose to really lock in that long lasting durability."
+One day, COVID-19 vaccines may be a three-dose series where everyone gets two priming doses and then a booster, "not because everybody's at risk, but because we have a lot of vaccines that are three-dose regimens," says Rasmussen.
+"It may just be that you do need this third dose to really lock in that long-lasting durability."

 NPR's Pien Huang contributed to this report.